 Evžen Korec is a member of the Editorial Board of the US veterinary journal Approaches in Poultry, Dairy & Veterinary Sciences.

 Scientific and Research Activities of the Cane Corso Breed

 Together with his wife, Jana Korcová, he founded the Korec Corso kennel in 2016.
-In cooperation with the ZOO’s research group, Korec Corso does research on genetics and longevity of this breed.
-The research results are published in the world’s top magazines.
+With his research group, Korec Corso does research on genetics and longevity of this breed.
+The results of his studies are published in the world’s top scientific journals.

 In collaboration with 72 Cane Corso kennels from 25 countries, the scientific group led by Evžen Korec determined for the first time the average lifespan of the Cane Corso breed.
 His team also proved for the first time in mammals that there is a relationship between the coat colour and the average lifespan.

 Furthermore, in cooperation with leading experts MVDr.
 Roman Vitásek, Ph.D.
 (University of Veterinary and Pharmaceutical Sciences in Brno) and MVDr.
 Petra Přinosilová, Ph.D.
 (Veterinary Research Institute in Brno) he accomplished the first successful insemination of frozen sperm in the Cane Corso breed in the Czech Republic.

 The results of the Cane Corso research were published in the world’s leading journals and can be found here: